Note: some factual corrections and word changes are occurring due to helpful comments and critique from the ESA Community.

 Louisville as a welcoming place for members of the LGBTQ+ community.

 I queried the Fairness Campaign director about Louisville as a destination for members of the LGBTQ+ community who may attend our annual meeting.
 He shared with me that, in fact, no city in the country has a better rating for LGBTQ+ equity.
 I checked and Louisville (perfect score- 100) has a better rating for LGBTQ+ equity than either of the previous two ESA sites (Portland- 88, New Orleans- 89).
 I did some research on my own and found support for this ranking including the city’s large gay population and reputation for attracting gay tourists.
-The Fairness Campaign director told me directly that he felt everyone attending the meeting would find Louisville “incredibly welcoming.”
+The Fairness Campaign director told me directly that he felt our Society would find Louisville “incredibly welcoming.”

 The travel situation with California.

 The State of California has banned travel while on state time or using funds to a set of states, including Kentucky, based on the existence of religious freedom laws.
 Here [LINK ] and here [LINK] are stories on this.
 We will continue to seek a solution.